Keyboard shortcuts

 • First userspace process (init)

-Phase 3 — Storage
+Phase 3 — Storage (Not started)

 Goal: Read from a virtual disk and present a filesystem.